network-analytics/udp-notif-c-collector/README.md

     unyte_free_all(seg);
   }

-  // To shut down the collector, just shutdown and close the socket. shutdown(*collector->sockfd, SHUT_RDWR);
+  // To shut down the collector, just close the socket. close(*collector->sockfd);
-  close(*collector->sockfd);

   // wait for main_tread to finish